 In addition;

 - The ride leader will decide on the destination, navigate the route and do their best to keep the group together.
 Please do not ride off the front or deliberately open a gap unless asked to do so.
 It makes the job of the ride leader much more difficult.
 Try to ride as a tidy group.
+Remember if you're 'off the front' you're on your own and there's no onus on the ride leader to look out for you.

 - Ride steadily.
 Keep a steady line and constant effort while in the group.